MicrosoftDocs/fabric-docs/docs/admin/git-integration-admin-settings.md

 Learn more about [git integration](../CICD/git-integration/git-get-started.md).

-## Users can export items to Git repositories in other geographical locations (Preview)
+## Enable git actions on workspaces residing in other geographical locations

 If a workspace capacity is in one geographic location (for example, Central US) while the Azure DevOps repo is in another location (for example, West Europe), the Fabric admin can decide whether to allow users to commit metadata (or perform other git actions) to another geographical location.
 Only the metadata of the item is exported.
 Item data and user related information are not exported.
 Enable this setting to allow all users, or a specific group or users, to export metadata to other geographical locations.

 :::image type="content" source="./media/git-integration-admin-settings/multi-geo-switch.png" alt-text="Screenshot of the Admin portal tenant switch that enables exporting items to other geographical locations." lightbox="./media/git-integration-admin-settings/multi-geo-switch.png":::

-## Users can export workspace items with applied sensitivity labels to Git repositories (Preview)
+## Enable export of items that have sensitivity labels

 Sensitivity labels aren't included when exporting an item.
 Therefore, the Fabric admin can choose whether to block the export of items that have sensitivity labels, or to allow it even though the sensitivity label won't be included.
 Enable this setting to allow all users, or a specific group of users, to export items without their sensitivity labels.